seedy1/text_cleaning_functions/README.md

 ## A fucntion to remove punctuations and unnecessary new lines in a text dataset.

-these sets of functions can help clean 90% of your text data espcailly if youre working with a large corpus.
+These set of functions can help clean 90% of your text data espcailly if youre working with a large corpus.